Paying it forward…

 A few qualifiers:

-- If I am not available to read your script on a timely basis, I can refer you to a qualified, produced screenwriter who would be willing to fill in for me.
+- If I am not available to read your script on a timely basis, I can pull in a qualified, “produced” screenwriter to be your personal coach.

 - If you send me a 250-page screenplay, the price will be higher.
 These days, the rule of thumb on screenplay-length is 110 pages.